 If you do not take the proper precautions to protect these outdoor critters from invading your home, you could have some smelly house guests on your hands.

 The Spotted Lanternfly is another type of stink bug.
 Though they have some similarities with the Brown Marmorated Stink Bugs, one important distinction is their affinity for feeding on the sap of trees.
 This in itself has been shown to cause problems in the logging industry and can even pose a threat to the trees in your own backyard.
 Another fact about the Spotted Lanternfly species is that they tend to lay their eggs on hard surfaces made up of wood and/or stone.
-Because of this, you have to pay close attention to the furniture and other structures in your yard like pergolas, porch swings, and fences.
+Because of this, you have to pay close attention to the furniture and other structures in your yard like pergolas, porch swings, and fence panels.

 If you do not get these nests properly removed by a pest control company, they can prove to be a huge issue when it comes time for the lanternflies to hatch, as they could easily crawl over to your home for food and shelter.